AlexSalinasFX/SIMPLE_DAY/README.md

-# SIMPLE_CALENDAR_PLUS
+# SIMPLE_DAY
-A simple calendar + day_date widget, ready to embed in Notion.
+A simple day displayer widget, ready to embed in Notion.